 The screenshot process is hardware accelerated, which provides great performance.

 Why is Windows 8.1/10 recommended over Windows 7?

-The interface that Gammy uses for taking a GPU screenshot is unfortunately unavailable in Windows 7.
+The interface that Gammy uses for taking a GPU screenshot is not available in Windows 7.

-A less efficient screen capture method is used instead, which still does the job, but might cause a screen stutter when moving windows.
+A less efficient screen capture method is used instead, which might cause screen stutters.

 I have a bug report/feedback.
 How do I tell you?